[ login ]

 </ul>

-Here item is any iterable object such as a Python list, Python tuple, or Rows object, or any object that is implemented as an iterator.
+Here items is any iterable object such as a Python list, Python tuple, or Rows object, or any object that is implemented as an iterator.
 The elements displayed are first serialized and escaped.

 while